kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 ```

 ### Verify
-Verifies if the Verifiable Credential has been revoked, it returns a Map with the respective status.
+Verifies if the verifiable credential has been revoked, it returns a struct indicating the status of the verifiable credential, denoted as either `"valid"` or `"revoked"`.
+If the status is `"revoked"`, it additionally provides the date on which the verifiable credential was revoked.

 ```rust
 fn verify(e: Env, vc_id: String) -> Map<String, String>;
 ```

 #### Output

+Returns a struct with the VC status.

 ```bash
 # Valid VC
 {